Sean Couturier Game Preview: Flyers vs. Red Wings

 Couturier Season Stats Insights

-- Couturier has a goal in seven of 27 contests this year, but no multi-goal games so far.
+- Couturier has a goal in eight of 30 contests this season, but no multi-goal games so far.

-- In 17 of 27 games this season, Couturier has registered a point, and four of those games included multiple points.
+- Couturier has a point in 18 of 30 games this season, with multiple points in four of them.

-- Couturier has an assist in 13 of 27 games this season, with multiple assists in one of them.
+- In 13 of 30 games this year, Couturier has had an assist, including one match with at least two.

-- Couturier's implied probability to go over his point total is 60.6% based on the odds.
+- The implied probability is 61.7% that Couturier goes over his points over/under based on the odds.

-- There is an implied probability of 43.5% of Couturier going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Couturier going over his assist prop bet, based on the odds, is 44.4%.

 Sign up for Underdog fantasy today.